 WishGarden Herbs' formulas containing Yerba Santa:

-Cedar Free Texas Allergy & Sinus, Cold Seasons for Kids, Cold Seasons For Pregnancy, Deep Lung & Bronchial Support, Kick-Ass Allergy Seasonal Rescue, Kick-Ass Sinus Heroic Rescue, Kick-It Allergy For Kids, Kick-It Allergy For Pregnancy, Kick-it Immune For Kids, and Santa Ana Sniffles Allergy & Sinus
+Cedar Free Texas Allergy & Sinus, Congestion Rescue Immune Support for Kids, Congestion Rescue Immune Support for Pregnancy, Deep Lung & Bronchial Support, Kick-Ass Allergy Seasonal Rescue, Kick-Ass Sinus Heroic Rescue, Kick-It Allergy Seasonal Rescue For Kids, Kick-Ass Allergy Seasonal Rescue For Pregnancy, Kick-It Immune Activator For Kids, Santa Ana Sniffles Allergy & Sinus

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or to sell any product.